 The Graphics Processing Unit (GPU) otherwise known as the Graphics Card is a programmable Logic Chip.
 It can be embedded within your Central Processing Unit or not depending upon its type.
 The two types of Graphics Processing Units are the Dedicated Graphics Processing Units or Discrete Graphics Processing Units and the Integrated Graphics Processing Units.

-The Graphics Processing Units performs various operations simultaneously i.e. it performs its operations in parallel.
+The Graphics Processing Units perform various operations simultaneously i.e, it performs its operations in parallel.
 The Graphics Processing Units are used to process 2D and 3D data.
 The more the Graphics Processing Units are sophisticated the higher-performing it is.
 The higher-performing it is the smoother will be your gameplay.
 You can check your GPU for more info on its capabilities.

 The integrated Graphics Processing Unit is often mistaken as the Integrated Graphics card is integrated on the motherboard or within the CPU.
 As you might have been acknowledged if you have read the previous portions of the article that a usual Graphics Card has several parts like the Output Interface, VRAM, RAMDAC, GPU, and many others.
 In the case of the IGPU, it uses the parts already present within the computer and gets the job done.
 It comes with its own advantages and disadvantages.